 Nominated for the 12th Library of Virginia Literary Award and the Devil's Kitchen Nonfiction Award.

 Full Bloom is alive with 14 award winning stories told with a sharp eye for detail.
 These tales of the heart deal with grief, abandonment, the possibility of explosive rage, and the essential hope of healing.
 The characters are ordinary people who feel trapped or bewildered but who always persevere.

 "Full Bloom, which includes characters in every stage of life, pulls no punches, offers no easy answers but only the consolation of Bryant's consistently sharp eye and luscious language." ~ Louise Hawes, author of Anteaters Don't Dream.

 "Full Bloom is alive with lucid tales told in a deft voice, grown out of the observations of a sharp eye and a knowing heart.
-Bryant cuts right to the things that really matter: grief and abandonment and the possibility of explosive rage and the essential hope of healing.
-She takes us into the lives of people trapped, desirous, bewildered, persevering.
-Ordinary People.
-People you might know very well indeed.
-People whose stories you absolutely have got to read. ~ Jeanne Larsen, author of Silk Road trilogy
+Bryant cuts right to the things that really matter: grief and abandonment and the possibility of explosive rage and the essential hope of healing." ~ Jeanne Larsen, author of Silk Road trilogy

 Father By Blood tells the story of Annie Brown, daughter of the famous abolitionist John Brown.
 His crusade against slavery is more than a cause.
 It is an obsession that consumes him.
 Haunted by frightening visions that foretell disaster, Annie learns about her father's latest plan: an attack on a government armory in Harpers Ferry, Virginia.
 How can she overcome John Brown's iron will and convince his loyal followers that he is leading them into disaster?